Dion Waiters: Freshman season

 In his freshman season at Syracuse, Waiters averaged 6.6 points, 1.5 assists and 1.6 rebounds per game.
 In a second round loss to Marquette in the NCAA Tournament, Waiters shot 8-for-10 with 18 points.

 Sophomore season

 In his sophomore season at Syracuse, Waiters averaged 12.6 points, 2.5 assists and 2.3 rebounds per game.
-He was named the Big East Sixth Man of the Year, earned third-team All-Big East honors, was named AP Honorable Mention All-American, and was selected to the All-Big East Tournament team.
+He was named the Big East Conference Sixth Man of the Year, earned third-team All-Big East honors, was named AP Honorable Mention All-American, and was selected to the All-Big East Tournament team.

 Professional career

 Cleveland Cavaliers (2012–2015)

 Waiters was selected fourth overall in the 2012 NBA draft by the Cleveland Cavaliers despite choosing not to work out for any teams before the draft.
 This was a choice he made after receiving a promise from a team in the middle of the lottery that they would draft him if available.
 Many scouts also found it a surprise that Waiters was drafted so high because he did not start in college and played zone defense at Syracuse.

 On January 14, 2013, Waiters scored a career-high 33 points against the Sacramento Kings, doing so on 12-of-18 shooting.
 Waiters was selected to play in the Rising Stars Challenge game during 2013 NBA All-Star Weekend, along with teammates Kyrie Irving, Tristan Thompson, and Tyler Zeller.
 Waiters came off the bench to score 23 points for Team Shaq.
 Throughout his rookie season, Waiters both started and came off the bench for the Cavaliers.
 He was consistently bothered by a sprained ankle and loose cartilage in his knee, forcing him to miss 21 games over the year.

 After his rookie season, Waiters was graded as the fourth-best overall rookie by NBA.com and placed fifth in NBA Rookie of the Year voting with 21 points.

 On February 14, 2014, Waiters participated in the BBVA Rising Stars Challenge.
 He finished the game with 31 points and 7 assists.

 On March 18, 2014, Waiters recorded his first career double-double with 17 points and a career-high 11 assists in a loss to the Miami Heat.

 On November 5, 2014, Waiters was absent for the U.S. national anthem and was quoted saying that he stayed in the locker room because of his Muslim faith.
 He later stated that the report about his religious beliefs having anything to do with him skipping the national anthem was entirely false.